wistia/wistia-open-docs/_posts/email-marketing.md

 ### Select Your Email Marketing Provider

-Select your provider from the drop-down list.
+Select <strong>Link in Email Campaign</strong>, then select your provider from the drop-down list.
 We've got a whole list of the best in the biz, like [Constant Contact](http://constantcontact.com), [MailChimp](http://mailchimp.com), [Campaign Monitor](http://www.campaignmonitor.com), and [Mad Mimi](http://madmimi.com).